noahehall/theBookOfNoah/0current/aws/0networking.md

 - network ACL: access control lists (pronounced NACL) (are real firewalls unlike security groups)
   - are specific to a single VPC
-  - have 1:M relationship with subnets, 1 nacle: many subnets
+  - have 1:M relationship with subnets, 1 nacl has many subnets
   - are stateless: rules to allow network traffic must be explicitly configured
     - have allow & deny traffic rules (unlike security groups which only allow)
     - have an implicit deny
-      - so for each inbound allow, you may have to create an outbound allow as well (and vice versa)
+      - so for each inbound allow, you have to create an outbound allow as well (and vice versa)
   - rules are processed in numerical order
     - the first successful rule stops the processing chain
   - default NACL created with a new vpc